 One of the newest additions to the city is Hudson Yards and the Vessel.
 It’s a great place for photos and to capture sunset.
 There are shops and restaurants in the mall beside the Vessel and I would spend about an hour here.
 Also you can then walk across the high line for a unique experience of the city.
 Finally you’ll end up at the Chelsea market for dinner and some shopping from local and international vendors.

-Tip: Check out my guide on everything you need to know before visiting the Vessel, including lots of photos!
+Tip: Check out my guide on how to get free tickets to the Vessel and I have included lots of photos!

 Stop 4: Flat Iron Building